Author of the publication

 .
 Cambridge University Press, Cambridge, (2024)Enthält Literaturangaben und ein Register; What would it feel like To Run the World?
 The Soviet rulers spent the Cold War trying desperately to find out.
 In this panoramic new history of the conflict that defined the postwar era, Sergey Radchenko provides an unprecedented deep dive into the psychology of the Kremlin's decision-making.
 He reveals how the Soviet struggle with the United States and China reflected its irreconcilable ambitions as a self-proclaimed superpower and the leader of global revolution.
 This tension drove Soviet policies from Stalin's postwar scramble for territory to Khrushchev's reckless overseas adventurism and nuclear brinksmanship, Brezhnev's jockeying for influence in the third world, and Gorbachev's failed attempts to reinvent Moscow's claims to greatness.
 Perennial insecurities, delusions of grandeur, and desire for recognition propelled Moscow on a headlong quest for global power, with dire consequences and painful legacies that continue to shape our world..

 To run the world : the Kremlins Cold War bid for global power.
 Cambridge University Press, Cambridge, (2024)Enthält Literaturangaben und ein Register; What would it feel like To Run the World?
 The Soviet rulers spent the Cold War trying desperately to find out.
 In this panoramic new history of the conflict that defined the postwar era, Sergey Radchenko provides an unprecedented deep dive into the psychology of the Kremlin's decision-making.
 He reveals how the Soviet struggle with the United States and China reflected its irreconcilable ambitions as a self-proclaimed superpower and the leader of global revolution.
 This tension drove Soviet policies from Stalin's postwar scramble for territory to Khrushchev's reckless overseas adventurism and nuclear brinksmanship, Brezhnev's jockeying for influence in the third world, and Gorbachev's failed attempts to reinvent Moscow's claims to greatness.
-Perennial insecurities, delusions of grandeur, and desire for recognition propelled Moscow on a headlong quest for global power, with dire consequences and painful legacies that continue to shape our world..Linux kernel drivers for I2C-manageable high precision power source based on ISL22317 and PCA9536 chips., , , und .
-FRUCT, Seite 1-10.
+Perennial insecurities, delusions of grandeur, and desire for recognition propelled Moscow on a headlong quest for global power, with dire consequences and painful legacies that continue to shape our world..Linux kernel drivers for I2C-manageable high precision power source based on ISL22317 and PCA9536 chips., , , and .
+FRUCT, page 1-10.
 IEEE, (2012)